 After the program has been running for some time (six months, for example), gather feedback and look at the existing results.
 For instance, use employee surveys to see how happy are they generally with the program and what needs to improve.

 Mentorship programs have gone from “good to have” to “must-have.”
 In the context of seemingly permanent remote work, setting up an effective mentorship system can level the field for remote or hybrid employees and give their careers a well-deserved boost.

 The keys to developing and deploying a good remote mentorship program are thoughtful design, accountability, clear, measurable objectives, and the appropriate logistics.
-An ILP is an ideal tool as it helps organizations develop a skill map for each employee, set up mentor accounts and match mentees with mentors.
+The CYPHER platform helps organizations develop a skill map for each employee, set up mentor accounts and match mentees with mentors.